rsksmart/RSKIPs/IPs/RSKIP383.md

 Let's assume user Alice has a certain amount of RBTC staked in a DeFi protocol on Rootstock.
 When Alice finds out about a POWpeg composition change taking place she may not want to keep on participating.
 She would have to withdraw her funds from the protocol, and then proceed to perform a peg-out.
 With the addition of the peg-out batching the peg-out will take up to 3hs to be processed, and then the usual 34hs to be confirmed, signed and broadcasted.
 In total, Alice may take up to 40hs until she gets her BTC back on Bitcoin.
 Been optimistical Alice has enough time to get out.
 This may not be the case if the UTXOs are few.
-If Alice has a high amount or RBTC to peg-out, there is a chance there is not enough UTXOs in the Bridge ATM (i.e. UTXOs are consumed in a pending peg-out or a change UTXO is still waiting to be confirmed).
+If Alice has a high amount of RBTC to peg-out, there is a chance there are not enough UTXOs in the Bridge ATM (i.e. UTXOs are consumed in a pending peg-out or a change UTXO is still waiting to be confirmed).
 In this case Alice may have to double the waiting time or worse.
 A change UTXO takes near 60 hours to be registered in the Bridge (around 40 hs for it to be broadcasted to Bitcoin and around 17 more hours to be confirmed), this means that Alice may have to wait 100 hours

 There are many RSKIPs proposing improvements to avoid having Alice in the waiting line for long (e.g. [RSKIP-265](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP265.md), [RSKIP-270](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP270.md) or [RSKIP-272](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP272.md)) but those are not implemented yet.